issues2000.org

 Mark Warner on Abortion

-Click here for the full quote on Abortion OR other candidates on Abortion OR background on Abortion.
+Click here for 8 full quotes on Abortion OR other political leaders on Abortion.

 • Protect responsible Choice.
 (Nov 2001)